-Wnt signaling occurs in all phyla of the animal kingdom.
+Wnt signaling occurs in all phyla of the animal kingdom. (reviewed in Loh et al, 2016).
 The simplest free-living animals, placozoans which represent a primitive metazoan form have a complete Wnt pathway (Srivastava, 2008).
 Sponges, one of the earliest branches of metazoa, contain several Wnts and Wnt signaling components, such as Frizzleds, Dickkopf and Dishevelled (Nichols, 2006).
 Windor and Leys have provided evidence for an organizing function of Wnts in sponges.
 Kusserow (2005) found that the genome of the diploblast Nematostella (Cnidaria) contains almost all of the subfamilies of Wnt genes, and that these genes are expressed in a pattern along the axis of the developing embryos.
 The complexity of the Wnt family suggests a crucial function of Wnt genes in the diversification of eumetazoan body plans.
 See figure for the evolutionary conservation of the Wnt gene family.
 Hydra, also belonging to the Cnidaria, has genes encoding the most of the Wnt pathway, including Wnt genes, a Frizzled, beta-catenin and TCF.
 The Wnt and TCF genes show interesting expression patterns during head formation in Hydra (Hobmayer, 2000).
 Interestingly, Hydra also has a Dickkopf gene which antagonizes Wnt signaling (Guder, 2006).

 In the sea anemone Nematostella vectensis, a beta-catenin protein is differentially stabilized along the oral-aboral axis, translocates into nuclei in cells at the site of gastrulation and is used to specify endoderm, indicating an evolutionarily ancient role for this protein in early pattern formation (reviewed in Holstein 2003) (Wikramanayake et al, 2003) Schneider et al (2003) postulate that a single, beta-catenin gene fulfilled both adhesion and signaling functions in the last common ancestor of metazoans some 700 million years ago.